One repo. One runner. Zero infrastructure.

 enabled: true

-schedule: "manual"
+schedule: "workflow_dispatch"

 var: "crypto-tracker: monitor DeFi protocols and token movements"- The skill forks the repo into a new GitHub repo under your account.